 Once a drug has EU marketing authorisation, it is 'licensed', 'registered' or 'approved'.
 All these terms mean the same thing.

 The EMA also check on the safety of medicines for as long as doctors prescribe them.
 And they provide information on drugs to healthcare professionals and patients.

 The Medicines and Healthcare products Regulatory Agency (MHRA)

-The Medicines and Healthcare products Regulatory Agency (MHRA) looks at a new drug when pharmaceutical companies want to license medicines outside of the EMA’s centralised authorisation procedure.
+The MHRA looks at new drugs when pharmaceutical companies want to license medicines outside of the EMA's centralised authorisation procedure.

 The MHRA also enforces European drug licensing regulations in the UK.
 And it ensures the safety and effectiveness of medicines in the UK.